Friction, Traction and Rolling Resistance: What's Keeping You On The RoadUpdated Dec. 25, 2020

 - The condition of your tires.
 Heavily worn tires become smooth and offer less traction.

 - The condition of the road surface.
-Water, snow, ice, mud, chemicals and loose gravel can all reduce your tires grip on the road.
+Water, snow, ice, mud, chemicals and loose gravel can all reduce your tire's grip on the road.

 The fastest way to increase traction is to reduce your speed.
 If you notice your tires are slipping, slow down immediately.
 Be careful not to panic and slam on the brakes, as this will likely cause your wheels to lock and create the skid you were trying to avoid.
 Instead, use control and apply the brakes gradually.
 If you do begin to skid and are driving a manual transmission, shift into a lower gear.

-Rolling resistance is another force which affects your vehicle’s tires while the car is in motion.
+Rolling resistance is another force that affects your vehicle’s tires while the car is in motion.
 As the car moves, your tires are compressed by the weight of the vehicle pressing down on them.
 This compression will affect different parts of the tire as they connect with the road’s surface while the wheel rolls, changing the shape of the tire.
 This results in a cyclical process of deformation and recovery (being pressed out of shape and then returning to the original shape).

 As this occurs, some of the vehicle’s kinetic energy is transferred into the tires and converted to heat.
 The deformation and recovery cycle also produces heat.
 The more the tires are deformed and forced to recover, the more heat is created.
 Heat dissipates naturally from your car’s tires into the road’s surface but if too much heat is produced, the tire could blow out.
-Keeping your tire pressure topped up in accordance with the manufacturer’s guidelines should prevent excessive deformation and stop your tire overheating.
+Keeping your tire pressure topped up in accordance with the manufacturer’s guidelines should prevent excessive deformation and stop your tire from overheating.

 Would you pass a driving test today?

 Find out with our free quiz!TAKE A FREE TEST